-Like any substance, diisocyanates' use is safe when chemicals are handled according to relevant risk management and safety measures.
+Like any substance, the use of diisocyanates is safe when chemicals are handled according to relevant risk management and safety measures.

 It is also important to stress that virtually no diisocyanates can be found in finished articles; hence, there is no consumer exposure.
 MDI and TDI do not migrate as they are only reactive chemicals.